 Vermilion began its partnership with the YW of Calgary in 2007 when we provided a $2.5 million donation, along with $1.5 million raised by Vermilion's founders, board of directors and staff, to create the Vermilion Energy/YWCA Calgary Skills Training Centre.
 In 2013, recognizing the changing economic and employment climate in Calgary and a critical need to serve greater numbers of women, the Skills Training Centre transitioned to become the Employment Resource Centre.
 While our formal partnership has now concluded, we are proud of the significant impact this partnership has had on our community, and the foundation we helped establish for employment resourcing.

-The YW Employment Resource Centre (ERC) continues to be a vibrant and busy employment centre, serving a diversity of women from different cultural backgrounds, a variety of career streams and a full assortment of education and training needs.
+We are proud of the role we played in establishing the YW of Calgary Employment Resource Centre (ERC), which serves a diversity of women from different cultural backgrounds, a variety of career streams and a full assortment of education and training needs.
 Its intentions are:

 Poverty affects 1 in 10 Calgarians directly, and all of us indirectly.
 Across demographic groups – such as indigenous peoples, visible minorities, people with disabilities, single parents and recent immigrants – women experience higher rates of poverty than men.
 Annually, the YW supports on average more than 6,700 women, children and men through shelter, housing, counselling, basic need items, parenting supports, childcare, language and employment skills development programs and services.